ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:deprecated: .deprecated}
 {:download: .download}

 # Working with Git in the Eclipse Orion Web IDE
 {: #git_web_ide}

+The Eclipse Orion {{site.data.keyword.webide}} feature in the {{site.data.keyword.contdelivery_full}} service is deprecated.
+The {{site.data.keyword.contdelivery_short}} service does not provide a direct replacement.
+As of 8 August 2022, new toolchains will not include the {{site.data.keyword.webide}} as a default tool.
+You cannot create and add instances of the {{site.data.keyword.webide}} tool integration to existing toolchains.
+Existing instances of the {{site.data.keyword.webide}} continue to operate normally.
+As of 7 October 2022, the {{site.data.keyword.webide}} tool integration will be removed from existing toolchains and the associated data will be deleted.
+It is recommended that you export your data from your {{site.data.keyword.webide}} workspace before this date, or commit and push all of your outstanding changes into a Git repository.
+{: deprecated}

 You can run many common Git commands in the Eclipse Orion {{site.data.keyword.webide}}.